 For both required and optional occurrences, the Infoset item may also have a child item.

-If the first child element of the complex type is a required simple element, then an empty string or default value will also be added to the Infoset.
+If the first child element of the complex type is a required simple element, then an empty string (type xs:string), empty hexBinary (type xs:hexBinary), or default value will also be added to the Infoset.

-If the first child element of the complex type is a required complex element, then an item is added to the Infoset (which may itself have a child via (1)
+If the first child element of the complex type is a required complex element, then an item is added to the Infoset (which may itself have a child via (1))

 As an example, consider a sequence S0 with a separator that contains among other content an optional non-nillable non-initiated element E1 of complex type.
 The content of the type is a sequence S1 with a different separator and the first child is a required non-initiated element E2 of type xs:string.
 The dfdl:lengthKind of both E1 and E2 is 'delimited'.
 The representation of E1 has zero length, that is, the data contains adjacent S0 separators.
 On processing E1, the parser will establish a point of uncertainty and descend into E1's complex type and process E2.
 It scans for in-scope delimiters and immediately encounters S0 separator.
 E2 has the empty representation, so E1 is added to the Infoset along with a value of empty string for E2.
 All other content of S1 is missing, so the parser returns from the descent.
 E1 is therefore known-to-exist.
 Because the position in the data has not changed, E1 therefore has the empty representation.
 Because E1 is empty and optional it is not added to the Infoset, and the Infoset items for E1 and E2 are discarded.